|

 Other destructive fishing practices include using explosives (also known as dynamite fishing) and cyanide fishing.
 Both are illegal but still practiced in parts of the Coral Triangle.

-Damage caused to coral reefs by these destructive fishing practices can take decades to recover.
-Additionally, they are dangerous to the humans involved.
+Damage caused to coral reefs by these destructive fishing practices can happen in a matter of seconds…and take decades to recover.

 Land-based pollution

-In terms of land-based pollution, marine life throughout the Coral Triangle is subjected to runoff from logging, agriculture and urban development, bringing significant amounts of chemicals to their doorstep.
-An influx of fertilisers and sewage can lead to algal blooms that outcompete and eventually kill coral communities.
+In parts of the Coral Triangle, runoff from logging, agriculture and urban development is causing concern.
+An influx of fertilisers, chemicals and sewage can not only harm marine life, but lead to algal blooms that outcompete and eventually kill coral communities.

 Also threatening marine life in the Coral Triangle is the wildlife trade.
-Sea turtles are among the most severely affected in the hunt for their shells and meat.
+Sea turtles are among the most severely affected due to a demand for their shells and meat.
 Hunting for dugongs, shark fins and seahorses (which are dried and sold) is also threatening the survival of marine communities in the region.

-Protecting the Coral Triangle will take a coordinated and collaborative approach.
-It needs to engage all stakeholders, from local communities to international organisations.
-It’s vital that effective conservation measures are developed that balance the needs of both people and nature.
+From our perspective, protecting the Coral Triangle will take a collaborative approach.
+It needs to engage all stakeholders, from local communities to international organisations, local dive operators and ocean tourists.

 The hunting of sea turtles is one of the most pressing conservation issues affecting the Coral Triangle